Skip to main content

 Free tierNo. paid subscriptionYes, basic features free, paid add-ons

-OnboardingWhite-glove: Candice sets you up in 5 daysSelf-service
+OnboardingWhite-glove: our customer success team sets you up in 5 daysLargely self-guided (UK phone support available)

 Channel managerYes (paid)Yes (paid add-on)